Skip to main content

 -C "ABAIR_APP_X Github Action" \

-2. Copy the private key to the GitHub Repository Envirtoment Secrets (See next step).
+1. Copy the private key contents to the GitHub prod environment secrets as SSH_PRIVATE_KEY:

 NameValue